Sakshij1812/ISL-to-Text-and-Speech/README.md

 CreateDataset.py -->
 I used a dataset downloaded from Kaggle : https://www.kaggle.com/vaishnaviasonawane/indian-sign-language-dataset But decided to add more to the dataset by creating my own images and saving it to the train/test/val files.
+Different files need to be creeated for different signs.
+So the filename needs to be updated in the code for each Sign (Class)

 TrainCNN_Model.py -->
 Model is trained using CNN and saved in an H5 file called best_model.h5 and class indices is stored in classes.npy